 Development of the exhibition was supported by: the Social Sciences & Humanities Research Council (SSHRC), Wetzin’kwa Community Forest Corporation, Bulkley Valley Arts Council, and the BC Arts Council through their 2021 and 2022 “Arts Resilience” supplement to the museum’s operational budget.

 Broken Arrow: The Story of the Crashed B-36 Bomber

 On the cold, dark night of February 13th 1950, an American B-36 bomber carrying a deadly weapon mysteriously disappears from the skies off the coast of British Columbia.
 Several years later, its wreckage is found on a remote mountain hillside in northwestern BC.
 Our exhibit on America’s first “Broken Arrow” incident delves into the unanswered questions of what happened on that ill-fated flight, and features original pieces of the B-36 plane salvaged from the crash site at Mount Kologet.

-Visit historic buildings and offsite exhibits with the BV Museum’s Culture Crawl: your guide to the streets of Smithers!
+The BV Museum’s historical walking tour is your guide to local history in Smithers!
 Pick up a brochure in the Museum or download one here.